oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 In a similar vein, Paterculus likens Maroboduus to a viper biding his time to strike.[^61] Though Woodman cautions that this snake metaphor may be a coincidence in these ancient sources, later Germans, who were familiar with these texts, would have known the underlying cultural connotations of such loaded terminology, and Germans used these allusions to identify and defame their enemies. [^62]

-This metaphor remerged in the nineteenth-century in association with the *Hermannsdenkmal,* for German invoked Arminius and Martin Luther against German Roman Catholics.
+This metaphor reemerged in the nineteenth-century in association with the *Hermannsdenkmal,* for German invoked Arminius and Martin Luther against German Roman Catholics.
 Though the word *Kulturkampf* means a struggle for civilization, the term also describes a period from 1872 to 1886 when the new German government, specifically Otto von Bismarck, was at odds with the Roman Catholic Church.
 In 1870, Pope Pius IX declared the dogma of papal infallibility binding the loyalty of German Catholics to the Vatican first and Germany second.[^63]
 The May Laws of 1873 marked the German offence against Catholics, for these laws gave authority to the state governments to veto Catholic appointments to public offices [^64]